goepigen/vim-experience/README.md

 - I confuse `j` and `k` a lot: it seems that my natural instinct is to think that `j` means up and `k` means down, but it is the opposite.
 - The `ESC` key seems to far away given how important and frequent it is to go to NORMAL mode

+## `.vimrc`
+- At this point here is what I know about this file: it is a configuration file, you put it in your home folder (on a Mac this is `~/.vimrc`), and adding to it is an opportunity to use the vim commands learned so far.
+- I added `set number` to see line numbers.

-Here are some other interesting links I've read at this point in the journey
+## Here are some other interesting links I've read at this point in the journey

 - [Differences between Emacs and Vim](https://stackoverflow.com/questions/1430164/differences-between-emacs-and-vim)
 - [Gilles Castel: How I'm able to take notes in mathematics lectures using Latex and Vim](https://castel.dev/post/lecture-notes-1/)